pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/README.md

 𝟒. Offer support when I run into challenges
 ***
 ## Step 1️⃣ - EDA using GenAI
+Ensure that the foundational data is reliable and usable.

+Objectives:

+✔️ Review the provided dataset and assess its structure, completeness, and key attributes.<br>
+✔️ Identify any missing or inconsistent data points that could affect predictions.<br>
+✔️ Use GenAI-assisted tools to generate insights while ensuring data confidentiality and avoiding the exposure of sensitive financial information.<br>
+✔️ Summarize the patterns, anomalies, and risk indicators that should be considered in later stages of the project in a report.<br>
+This phase is important for setting up a robust predictive modeling process.
+My findings will be reviewed by the wider Analytics team and Geldium’s decision-makers to shape the next steps.

 ## Step 2️⃣ - Leveraging GenAI for predicitive modeling (No Code)